YouTube Partner Program policies

 - Content uploaded many times by multiple users

-- Synthetic voice reads third-party content
+- Synthetic voice reads third-party content or nonsensical content

 - Content on a channel with minimal changes from video to video